Welcome New Admits!

 We will disburse the scholarships in late spring, and will notify you when they are ready for you to accept.
 We must check and double-check that all students are registered successfully and have submitted their summer financial aid forms.
 Please make sure you have competed all related steps above successfully and accurately.

-Note on Summer Arrival (Ignore for now)
+Note on Summer Arrival (Ignore)

 When you move into your summer dorm, you may be granted a temporary ID card, which will grant you access to your dorm facility and to your meal plan.
 If you have time, you should go to the ID Center to get your permanent card.
 Otherwise, you may have to wait until the following morning.
 Remember: the ID center opens at 8:15am, while our Flagship orientation begins at 10am.
 You cannot miss or be late to orientation.